 Assets that do not meet the criteria for amortized cost are measured at FVTPL.
-A gain or loss on a debt investment that is subsequently measured at FVTPL, and is not part of a hedging relationship, is recognized in net earnings and presented in the statement of comprehensive income within 'Investment revenue' in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVTPL ,and is not part of a hedging relationship, is recognized in comprehensive income and presented in the comprehensive income statement within 'Investment revenue' in the period in which it arises.
 Interest income from these financial assets is included in 'Investment revenue' using the effective interest method.